Minorities Intro

 - level of education

-- lack of a parent - which draws so many young people into woe, poverty and crime
+- lack of a parent - which draws so many young people into woe

 - judicial woes, either as guilty or while being absolutely innocent